The profile is a crucial element of any CV.

 If you can excite recruiters as soon as they open your CV, you will create a strong first impression and stand a much better chance of being shortlisted for roles.

-Quick tip: If you struggle to write professionally or English isn’t your first language, I would recommend using a free grammar checking tool like Grammarly – It highlights your mistakes and provides suggestions for corrections.
+Quick tip: If you struggle to write professionally or English isn’t your first language, I would recommend using our partner’s CV builder

 Quote impressive facts